 In some cases, such as being born female, your inherent level of risk cannot be controlled.

-On the upside, there are a number of ways to avoid the accumulation of multiple risk factors and help prevent the onset of chronic illness, including:
+On the upside, there are a number of ways to avoid the accumulation of multiple risk factors and help prevent the onset of chronic illness or additional diseases, including:

 Ørstavik, K. H. Why are autoimmune diseases more prevalent in women?